 How easy it is to refinance your mortgage depends upon your finances.
 If your credit has taken a hit, you have a chance of getting a higher rate.

 Refinancing always involves paperwork, and can involve more red tape than when you got your first loan.
-If you want to pull out some of your equity when you refinance, you will definitely have to prove you have the credit and income to afford the new payment.
+If you want to pull out some of your equity when you secure a refinance mortgage loan, you will definitely have to prove you have the credit and income to afford the new payment.

 Before you do a mortgage refinance, really look at your costs, risks and fees.